TuwaIO/pulsar-core/README.md

 - **Framework-Agnostic Core:** Built with Zustand and Immer for maximum portability.
 - **Multi-Chain by Design:** The adapter pattern allows for extending support to any blockchain.
 - **Persistent State:** Automatically resumes tracking pending transactions after a page reload.
+- **Rich Ecosystem Support:**
-- **Rich EVM Support:** The official EVM adapter includes trackers for standard transactions, Safe multisigs, and Gelato meta-transactions.
+  - **EVM Adapter:** Supports standard transactions, Safe multisigs, and Gelato meta-transactions.
+  - **Solana Adapter:** Supports Solana cluster management, RPC integration, and transaction tracking.
 - **Type-Safe:** Written entirely in TypeScript to ensure a robust developer experience.

 ---